judaicalink/judaicalink-site/README.md

 Install hugo (see below).

 ### Windows
-Simply download the Hugo executable (Currently used version on the server: [0.104.3](https://github.com/gohugoio/hugo/releases/tag/v0.104.3)).
+Simply download the Hugo executable (Currently used version: [0.166.0, extended](https://github.com/gohugoio/hugo/releases/tag/v0.166.0)).

 You have to add hugo in your environment variables under PATH: